jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-06-01-why-does-not-God-reveal-himself-physically.md

 We do have an idea how much it hurts being rejected.
 We also have an idea how much more it hurts when the rejection happens so many times!

-Now, let's imagine for a while that we were able to create programs that can somewhat think like we humans think; and that these programs have a little bit of free will in them.
-Then someone from our world went inside their world, the "virtual" world.
+Now, let's imagine for a while that we are able to create programs that can somewhat think like we humans think; and that these programs have a little bit of free will in them.
+Then someone from our world goes inside their world, the "virtual" world.

 Let's call that someone Juan.